mdmustafizurrahman/An-Information-Retrieval-Approach-to-Building-Datasets-for-Hate-Speech-Detection/README.md

 ### The source code for BiLSTM and LSTM used in this project are collected from [[4]](#4) where the authors made necessary correction for those two models.

+## Annotation Interface
+Two different annotation interfaces used during pilot and main phases are provided in html format under /interface/ directory.

 ## References
 <a id="1">[1]</a> Sweta Agrawal and Amit Awekar.
 2018.
 Deep learning for detecting cyberbullying across